-Visitors are always welcome at the library, whether they are Canton residents or visiting from afar.
-A trip to the Canton Public Library can be a wonderful adventure for young ones who are only in town for a little while.
-There are so many exciting things you and your guests can do at the library together.
+Whether from across town or across the globe, visitors are always welcome at the library.
+A trip to the Canton Public Library can be a wonderful adventure for your grandkids, nieces, nephews, friends with children, or others who are in town for a visit.
+There are so many exciting things you and your guests can do at (and near) the library together.

 Visit the Children's Library